- watercolour and gouache

 The frame is constructed using composition ornaments on a thin wooden base.
 The profile is a solid wooden section while the composition decorative panels appear to be machine rolled.
 The ornate foliate corners are more coarsely cast than the panels.
 Leaves extend across the mitres of the outer frame structure.
 The surface of the outer frame, now dark, appears to be oil gilded, through to the edge of the shallow scotia, where it changes to a bright water gilded surface on a red bole and white ground.
 The slip is a wide timber section and retains the original matte water gilding, on a thin red bole, in a very good state of preservation due to having spent most of its life glazed.

 The frame appears to retain the original surfaces.
-The composition ornaments to the corners are incomplete and have been reconstructed digitally for this publication.
+The composition ornaments to the corners are incomplete and have been reconstructed digitally.

 - 81.0 x 111.5 x 6.0 cm; sight 55.3 x 85.5 cm